LOADING

 Imagine an organization with an employee who can accurately see the truth, understand the situation, and understand the potential outcomes of various situations.
 And now imagine that this person is also able to make something happen.

-The actual skills needed for the workforce today: engagement, rapport, intellect, charisma, openness.
+The actual skills needed for the workforce today: engagement, rapport, intellect, charisma, and openness.

 Remarkable workers can see the truth and acknowledge it.
 They notice unhappy customer, shoddy product or decaying industry and they adapt without resistance.